giannis84/platform-go-challenge/README.md

 You can point to a different config file by setting the `CONFIG_PATH` env var.

-## Getting it running
+## How to run the service

-The service needs PostgreSQL, so Docker Compose is the way to go.
+The service needs PostgreSQL, so Docker Compose is required for local running and testing.
+A deployment.yaml is not included for Kubernetes support, however this project is designed for a straightforward deployment to Kubernetes as a next step.

 **1. Set up your `.env` file:**